 How to get there

-The most convenient way to reach Cinque Terre is by train.
-You can fly into major cities like Milan, Florence, or Pisa and then take a train to La Spezia.
-To find the best travel route for you, check out Omio for convenient options and deals on trains, buses, and flights.
+The easiest way to get to Cinque Terre is by train.
+You can fly into cities like Milan, Florence, or Pisa, then take a train to La Spezia.
+To find the best route, I recommend using Omio, as it makes it easy to compare trains, buses, and flights in one place.

 From La Spezia, you can take the Cinque Terre Express, the local train service that connects all five villages.
-I recommend purchasing the Cinque Terre Train Card, as it not only serves as your ticket from La Spezia to one of the five villages but also provides unlimited train travel between the villages and includes access to all trekking paths.
+I recommend purchasing the Cinque Terre Train Card, as it not only serves as your ticket from La Spezia to one of the five villages but also provides unlimited train travel between the villages and includes access to the main hiking trails.

 How to get around